Rebates for EV power management devices

 Manage your home's electrical load

-In many of these cases, an EV power management device can help you avoid an electrical service upgrade.
-These devices manage the electrical load from an EV charger to avoid overloading your electrical service.
-Learn more below about how these devices work and available rebates.
+In many cases, an EV power management device can help you avoid the need for an electrical service upgrade.
+These devices control the electrical load from an EV charger to prevent overloads.
+Learn more below about how these devices work and the available rebates.

 How these devices work

-EV power management devices generally work in one of two ways:
+EV power management devices reduce the impact of EV charging on your home’s electrical capacity.
+They generally work in one of two ways:

-• Branch circuit sharing.
-This device shares a circuit with another device, such as a clothes dryer.
+- Branch circuit sharing.
+The device shares your EV charger's circuit with another appliance, such as a clothes dryer.
 It automatically switches off the flow of electricity to the EV charger when the dryer turns on.

-• Feeder monitoring.
-This device monitors your whole home's current power usage.
+- Feeder monitoring.
+The device monitors your whole home's current power usage.
 It automatically turns off power to the EV charger as needed, to maintain a maximum capacity level.

 When are they needed

 Often, you won't need an EV power management device to install a Level 2 EV charger.
-They are only necessary if you would need a service upgrade that can be avoided with a device.
+They're only needed if a service upgrade is required, which the device can help you avoid.
+In select cases, they could also help save electrical capacity for future upgrades, like adding a heat pump or hot tub.

 To determine spare capacity, it's best if the electrician reviews the last 12 months of your electricity meter data.